jbbe/pv_simulator/README.md

 ```
 make server
 ```
-When done stop the server by running
+When finished, stop the server by entering
 ```
 make stop
 ```